loginom/loginom-help-en-omegat/data/data-format/data-warehouse.md

 Support of several DBMS different in their prices and performance as the data warehouse platform enables to use the most suitable database in each specific case.

 *Deductor Warehouse* performs all required operations to connect to the relational DBMS and select necessary information that is rather transparent for a user.
-The crossplatform Data Warehouse is a base convenient for creation of distributed data warehouses, datamarts, etc.
+The crossplatform Data Warehouse is the base convenient for creation of distributed data warehouses, datamarts, etc.

 ### Logical Level